saltukalakus/get-blocked-users/README.md

   --header 'authorization: Bearer eyJhb..REDACTED'
 ```

 * Check the user export status and update the local SQLite when completed.
 This endpoint may need to be pooled until the export file is ready by Auth0.
+Once the export compeles successfull you don't need to export again as the application keep tracks of new signups and user deletions by checking the logs.

 ```
 curl --request GET \